 Every year or so, you should rebalance to bring your portfolio back into line with your target percentages.
-[Note: I suggest rebalancing more frequently – perhaps, quarterly or when there are significant differences between the allocation percentages and the actual percentages.]
+[Note: More frequent rebalancing may be advisable – perhaps, quarterly or when there are significant differences between the allocation percentages and the actual percentages.]

-- Invest in different maturities, if you are investing in interest- earning investments such as bonds and certificates of deposit, which have a maturity date.
-If all of your interest-earning investments mature about the same time, you are making a bet that future interest rate changes won’t be unfavorable for you.
+Invest in different maturities, if you are investing in interest- earning investments such as bonds and certificates of deposit, which have a maturity date.
+If all of your interest-earning investments mature about the same time, you are making a risky bet that future interest rate changes will not be unfavorable for you.

 4. Take your time in making investment decisions.
-Don’t rush into what initially seems to be a good investment, because further investigation may reveal that it isn’t.
+Do not rush into what initially seems to be a good investment, because further investigation may reveal that it isn’t.
 Luke 14:28 suggests that, before making a major financial decision, it is wise to give the matter sufficient thought.

 6. Consider your anxiety level before you make any commitments.
-Don’t invest beyond the level of your own peace of mind.
+Do not invest beyond the level of your own peace of mind.
 An article in The Wall Street Journal (1-23-98) made the following statements: